 Once in a while at the end of the day, instead of washing my clothes, I just throw them right in the trash….because there is just no saving them….

 Let’s slow it down and start at the beginning.
 You have a big day planned with your project car, and you will finally make some long awaited progress on it.
 You buy all the supplies you will need and come up with a game plan for a full day of activities.
 After much anticipation, the day finally arrives and it is now “go time”.
 You wake up before the sun rises, and you throw on some “work clothes”.
 Your “work clothes” were your good clothes last week, but you ruined them “just checking something real quick” under the car.
 You forget to eat breakfast because you are on an automotive mission and can’t be bothered.
-There is definitely no time for food, drinks, or banter of any kind, because it is Saturday and it is going to be intense. » Continue reading more of this post…
+There is definitely no time for food, drinks, or banter of any kind, because it is Saturday and it is going to be intense.
+Continue reading Seriously.
+Just Throw Your Clothes Away.

 The guys at Hitman Hotrods and MBRP Inc. are building what appears to be the most awesome Chevy Colorado known to mankind.
 As if tubbing and caging a basically new 2007 Chevy Canyon wasn’t cool enough, they went ahead and stuck a supercharged LS7 in it, backed by a T-56 6-speed.
 Drool.
 Multipurpose racing with 1000 horsepower is the intention, and they appear to be on the right track.
 Let’s see how it performs on the 1AAuto Blog Pure Awesomeness list: